Search SeThink

 “I believe…that the Garden of Eden was in Jackson County, Missouri!”

-To most of the outer island Tongan people we knew, America is Los Angelos (they call it Ela A), Hawaii and American Samoa.
+To most of the outer island Tongan people we knew, America is Los Angeles (they call it Ela A), Hawaii and American Samoa.
 Most couldn’t name another state or city in the entire country (It would be fair to point … Continue reading

 Posted in Experiences, Movies & Television, Music